mariohealth/v0/backend/mario-health-data-pipeline/data_prompts/zip_to_market_mapping.md

 ## Core Mapping Rules (Mandatory)

 ### Rule 1: Primary Market Assignment

+**CRITICAL: One Primary Per ZIP (Hard Rule)**

+Every ZIP must have EXACTLY ONE primary market.
+Not zero.
+Not two.
+ONE.

+**When a ZIP could reasonably belong to multiple markets:**
+1. Identify the PRIMARY local anchor (closest hospital, most utilization, strongest system)
+2. Assign that as primary
+3. Assign competing options as secondary (if genuinely within reach)
+4. Document your decision logic in mapping_rationale

+**Decision framework for ambiguous ZIPs:**
+- Which hospital would a resident use for routine PCP visit or urgent care?
+- Which system has the local ER they'd go to at 2am?
+- If you asked 10 residents "where's your hospital?", what would most say?
+- That's your primary.
+Everything else is secondary.

+**Remember:** Secondary markets are OPTIONAL.
+Primary markets are MANDATORY and SINGULAR.

 **Each ZIP must have exactly one primary market**, defined as: